Mileage and Auto Audit Checklist: A Focused Guide for Taxpayers Facing IRS Vehicle Deduction Scrutiny

 Step 3: Verify Your Claimed Mileage

-Review your tax return and Schedule C to confirm the exact business miles you reported, as this number is what the IRS is currently using for testing purposes.
+Review your tax return and Schedule C to confirm the exact business miles you reported, as this is the number the IRS is currently using for testing purposes.

 Step 4: Gather Supporting Documentation